infosec-ucalgary/magpieCTF-2025/pwn/printf2/readme.md

 # printf2

->Difficulty: hard
+>Difficulty: intermediate (hard if they don't know what to do)

 - [x] stack canaries
 - [x] ASLR
 - ret2libc? nope

+ret2libc isn't possible unless the hacker can escape the while loop (which should be impossible unless they can somehow change `rip`)

 ## Backstory

-something
+"We've identified yet another zombie device belonging to *Niko*'s botnet.
+This variant of malware isn't so... helpful this time around.
+Good luck soldier."

 ## Intended Solve

-The flag is again located in the `.data` section, but this time there is no helping `memcpy` function.
-The hacker must alter `flag_ptr` using either:
+The flag is located in the global `.data` section again, but this time, the hacker is supposed to use `%n` to overwrite the `flag_ptr` located on the stack to point to somewhere that the hacker can access.

+There are two methods of overwriting `flag_ptr`.

-- a saved `rbp` as a gadget
+- use a saved `rbp` as a gadget
-- putting the gadget into the buffer and printing to that stack variable (my solve does this)
+- writing a gadget into the buffer and using that to change `flag_ptr`

 The intended exploit is as follows: